FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * When registering an account as an organizer, attempting to log in as an attendee should display an error
 * After successfully logging in, the user should be redirected to the conference selection screen
 * An error should be displayed when:
   * Attempting to log in with an incorrect or invalid email / password
+  * Attempting to register a new account with an email that is already in use
+  * Attempting to register an account with a weak password
+  * Attempting to register an account and the password and confirm password fields don't match

 ```gherkin
 Given that I have the app, an internet conection and I am a conference organizer.